This fifth installment of a 7-part series about Domestic Partnership Agreements discusses survivor’s rights on death.

-Florida law provides for various death benefits if a married person predeceases his or her spouse and they have no premarital or postnuptial agreement.
-For unmarried domestic partners, however, Florida law provides no survivor benefits upon the decedent’s death.
-But, through careful planning and drafting of a domestic partnership agreement, parties can achieve similar financial rights upon death.
+Florida law provides for death benefits if a married person dies before the other spouse and they have no premarital or postnuptial agreement.
+But for unmarried domestic partners, Florida law provides no survivor benefits upon the decedent’s death.
+Through careful planning and drafting of a domestic partnership agreement, however, partners can achieve similar financial rights on death.

-One death benefit available to a surviving spouse under Florida law, but not to unmarried couples, is the “elective share,” the right a surviving spouse has to a share of the decedent’s estate no matter what the will provides.
+A death benefit available to a surviving spouse under Florida law, but not to unmarried couples, is the “elective share.”
+The elective share is a surviving spouse’s right to a share of the decedent’s estate no matter what the will provides.
 A marrying or married party may waive that right.
 Florida law specifies the property included in the “elective estate.”
-The amount of the elective share is 30 percent of the “elective estate.”
+The amount of the elective share is generally 30 percent of the “elective estate.”

 For example, for married couples, if a spouse’s will provided the other spouse would get $100,000 upon death, and the rest of the wealth, money, and property would go into a trust for someone other than the surviving spouse, but the decedent’s “elective estate” calculated under Florida law were worth $1 million, the surviving spouse could elect to take $300,000.

-Using definitions similar to those for the spousal elective share, a domestic partner agreement could provide for irrevocable commitments, binding on heirs, that the survivor would have a share of the decedent’s estate, regardless of what a later will provided.
+Domestic partners may use definitions similar to those for the spousal elective share.
+Their agreement could provide for irrevocable commitments that the survivor partner would share in the decedent’s estate.
+These irrevocable commitments would stand, regardless of what a later will provides.

-The draft domestic partnership agreement could lay out alternatives for either party to consider:
+The draft agreement could lay out alternative provisions for either party to consider:

-Option 1 – provide for a partial waiver and release of property and estate rights and a specific waiver by each party of any right to include the value of the interests in trusts in the elective share upon death.
+- There will be a partial waiver and release of property and estate rights and a specific waiver of any right to include the value of the interests in trusts in a partner’s share upon the other’s death.

-Option 3 – provide, absent a later agreement to the contrary, for specific irrevocable rights in the other party’s estate upon the other party’s death.
+- Absent later different written arrangements, there will be specific irrevocable rights in the other party’s estate upon the party’s death.

 Read more about Florida Domestic Partnership Agreements: